What Is Landlord Insurance?

 For Airbnb hosts, you have a few options:

-- Short-term rental endorsement — Some insurers offer an add-on to a standard landlord policy that extends coverage to short-term hosting activity.
+- Short-term rental endorsement.
+Some insurers offer an add-on to a standard landlord policy that extends coverage to short-term hosting activity.

-- Dedicated vacation rental insurance — Companies like Steadily, Proper Insurance, and Safely offer standalone policies built specifically for platforms like Airbnb.
+- Dedicated vacation rental insurance.
+Companies like Steadily, Proper Insurance, and Safely offer standalone policies built specifically for platforms like Airbnb.

-| Coverage Source | Limit | Key Limitation |
+| Coverage Source | 2026 Limit | Key Limitation |

 |---|---|---|

-| Airbnb Host Damage Protection | Up to $1M | Excludes cash, collectibles, pets |
+| Airbnb Host Damage Protection | Up to $3M | Not an insurance policy and does not cover all damage |

-| Airbnb Host Liability | Up to $1M | Exclusions for certain acts/locations |
+| Airbnb Host Liability | Up to $1M | Does not insure hosts for damage or loss to their own property |

 | Dedicated STR Insurance | Varies ($1.2K-$3K+/yr) | Most comprehensive option |